 Collective Earning Potential of 10,000,000/yr. in 25 years…

-For five years, HDCDP was widely lauded for its achievements.
-Since 2017, all five cohorts of HDCDP won the Harvard Debate Council’s international academic debate competition for five consecutive years – outperforming hundreds of gifted youth from over 25 countries around the world.
-As a result, HDCDP alumni have been accepted in the top colleges & universities in the world.
+The Harvard Debate Council Diversity Project (now Veritas Debate Institute) was designed as a weekly Saturday school to equip Atlanta youth with higher-level academic training to prepare them to compete on an international stage at Harvard’s summer residential debate program.
+Since 2017, all six cohorts of the Veritas Debate Institute’s students have won the Harvard Debate Council’s international academic debate competition for six consecutive years – outperforming hundreds of gifted youth from over 25 countries around the world.
+As a result, Veritas alumni have been accepted into top colleges and universities around the world.